rascalyen/bark/README.md

 ## Getting started
 Copy this repository by pressing the "Use this template" button in Github.
-Clone your repository and open it in the latest [Android Studio (Canary build)](https://developer.android.com/studio/preview).
+Clone your repository and open it in the latest [Android Studio (Beta build)](https://developer.android.com/studio/preview).

 ## Submission requirements
 - Follow the challenge description on the project website: [developer.android.com/dev-challenge](https://developer.android.com/dev-challenge)